Start9Labs/documentation/source/user-manuals/embassyos/about.rst

 ``Embassy ---> About``

-This page conatins static information about your device, such as its ID, Tor Address, and hardware specs.
+This page contains static information about your device, such as its ID, Tor Address, and hardware specs.